intel/wult/content/pages/install-guide.rst

 *Wult* installation procedure will vary a little bit depending on whether you prefer the local or remote usage models (`details here <../index.html#usage-models>`_).
 In the former case, you install *wult* on the SUT (System Under Test).
-Rn the latter case you install it on the controller.
+In the latter case you install it on the controller.
 The drivers are deployed to the SUT.
 It is also OK to have both setups at the same time.

 From now on assume the remote usage model.
 In case of local usage model the "SUT" and "controller"